PeqNP/ays-docs/content/library/how-do-i-configure-new-relic.md

 Tap on "External alerting".

-Enter in the app ID value into the "App ID" field under the "New Relic" group.
+Paste the entity guid value into the "Entity GUID" field under the "New Relic" group.

 ![New Relic External Config](/help/img/new-relic-external-config.png)